ObrienlabsDev/performance/README.md

 - 2^27 search/sec around the 45 bit space (2^32 search/30-sec)
 - 0.3 TeraOPS/sec (the goal would be at least 30 TFLOPS level - the RTX-A6000 FP8 maxiumum)

-On an RTX-A6000 running CUDA C code at a 55% GPU saturation (24% TDP) we are getting around 3370 seconds per bit from bit 44 to 46 which is around 64-9 = 55 quadrillion search space.
+On an RTX-A6000 running CUDA C code at a 55% GPU saturation (24% TDP) we are getting around 3370 seconds per bit computing collatz sequence numbers from bit 44 to 46 which is around 64-9 = 55 quadrillion search space.
 If we divide 3370 by 3600 we 0.94 h/quadrillion.
 Now we are checking only odd numbers so performance is double this.

 Throughput
 (bit 46 max - bit 44 max) = 55831878266636 / 2(odd optimization) = 27915939133318 runs